-The first is to clear BIOS and power on before updating the BIOS, and the second is to troubleshoot instances when the motherboard fails to POST (e.g. after upgrading RAM or CPU, installing new hardware, a failed overclock, etc.).
-This button provides a much faster means of resetting CMOS than removing the CMOS battery, and discharging power to the board.
+The first is to clear BIOS and power on before 1 Exercise clear choos button updating the BIOS, and the second is to troubleshoot instances when the motherboard fails to POST (e.g. after upgrading RAM or CPU, installing new hardware, a failed overclock, etc.) This button provides a much faster means of resetting CMOS than removing the battery and discharging power to the board.